How to look for records of... Nazi persecution

 The best way to get started is often with a keyword search of our online catalogue.
 Every record we hold is represented in our catalogue by a title, a reference and a brief description.
 When you use our catalogue to search for records you are actually searching across these titles and descriptions, rather than the contents of the records themselves.
 By clicking on any item in catalogue search results you can see what the options are for viewing that record.

 The terms ‘Holocaust’ or ‘Final Solution’ aren’t very useful when conducting searches as they were rarely used at the time the records were created.
 You should, instead, try words like:

 - concentration camp, or the name of a specific concentration camp

 - work camp

-- Cabinet Papers in CAB
+- CAB to search in Cabinet Papers

 Bear in mind that records from before, during and after the Second World War can be useful.
 Some persecutions, such as those against the Jewish population of Germany and German occupied territory, began soon after Hitler’s rise to power in 1933; while records continue after 1945 as criminal processes and trials were carried out.